 Information for whistleblowers

-Company officers, company auditors and other persons have legal obligations under the Corporations Act if they receive a revelation from a whistleblower.
-Unless those persons handle the revelation correctly they may inadvertently breach the Corporations Act if they tell an unauthorised third party, including other officers of the company or the audit partner.
-Any unauthorised revelation may trigger significant civil and criminal consequences.
+Company officers, company auditors, and other senior people within companies have obligations under the Corporations Act if they receive a report from a whistleblower.
+Unless these people handle the whistleblower report correctly, they may breach the Corporations Act obligations.

 Whistling while they work is a Griffith University research project looking at improving managerial responses to whistleblowing in public and private sector organisations.

 |Listen to a podcast on protecting whistleblowers with former ASIC Commissioner John Price.|